Giulio Gallazzi: Business career

 In 2022 he became one of the major shareholders of Gruppo Banca del Fucino, an Italian bank specialising in S.M.E. market.

-Achievements
+Sports

-He was a keen American football player (1984–1989), winning both the Italian championship in Super Bowl VI (1986 - Warriors Bologna) and European championships in Helsinki (1987 - Italian National Team) captaining the Italian team.
+He was an American football player (1984–1989), winning both the Italian championship in Super Bowl VI (1986 - Warriors Bologna) and European championships in Helsinki (1987 - Italian National Team) captaining the Italian team.
 He was voted MVP in 1988.

-In 2010, he received the prestigious Business Internationalisation Award from the British Government.
-To celebrate the success of Entrepreneurial Initiative that has chosen the United Kingdom as a key market for their international business development.